-presented a cost function based multiple UAVs deployment model.
+To fully reap the benefits of UAV-aided communications, it is crucial to exploit the UAV mobility in a three-dimensional space.
+To address the UAV deployment challenge, an efficient deployment approach based on the circle packing theory was proposed in [2].
+For capacity enhancement, authors in [3] presented a cost function based multiple UAVs deployment model.
 By taking beamwidth into account, a joint UAV altitude and beamwidth optimization problem for UAV-aided multiuser communication systems was studied in [4].
 Through jointly optimizing altitude, beamwidth and bandwidth, the sum power was further minimized in [5].

 Apart from UAV-aided wireless communications, deviceto-device (D2D) communication has been regarded as one of the crucial technologies in future wireless communication networks [6].
 D2D communication allows direct transmissions between users in proximity, which is helpful in offloading network traffic and reducing end-to-end delay.
 Compared to the previous investigations on D2D communication underlaying cellular networks [7], the coexistence of UAVs and underlaid D2D communications will introduce new interference management challenges.
-Unlike fixed BSs, the altitude of the UAV is adjustable and will influence channel characteristics.
+One critical challenge is the spectrum sharing between D2D communications and UAV-aided networks, and the optimization problem becomes nonconvex due to the mutual interference, which makes it difficult to obtain the globally optimal solution.
+The other challenge is that, unlike traditional base stations with fixed locations, the altitude of the UAV is adjustable which needs to be carefully optimized in order to reap the full potential obtained from UAV-aided communications.
 Moreover, the impacts of the mobility of the UAV on D2D communications should be analyzed.
 In [8], a UAV flight pattern selection problem for D2D communications in disaster areas was studied.
-Mozaffari et al. [9] focused on the performance analysis of the coexistence between the UAV and an underlaid D2D communication network in a downlink scenario.
+Authors in [9] focused on the performance analysis of the coexistence between the UAV and an underlaid D2D communication network in a downlink scenario.
 However, to our best knowledge, there is no existing work studying the performance of UAVs with underlaid D2D communications from the optimization point of view.